avocadohooman/linear-regression/README.md

 ```
 python3 trainModel.py
 ```

+After you execute the program, do following steps:

 **1) Choose that data set for training the model, which needs to be located in './data/'**